 This also works like when you showing your social media stats.
 Displaying Statistics on Product Adoption will help strengthen the trust of your customers.
 For example, having a simple element on your landing page that displays how many users have signed up for your product helps a lot, so the other people will look at that and they will see how many people trust your product.

-But same like social media, there also have disadvantage here if you have a new product and displaying a small number won’t really help much.
-Then now, displaying short testimonials will be another way which brings greater effect.
+But the same like social media, there also have a disadvantage here if you have a new product and displaying a small number won’t really help much.
+Then now, displaying short testimonials will be another way that brings greater effect.
 Always use the numbers that on your side.

-#6 Logos – Whom Do You Already, Work With?
+#6 Logos – Who Do You Already, Work With?

 Displaying client logos will lend greater credibility to your work.
 That’s right!
 Display the logos of your clients or other companies as partners and showcasing the fact that you work with them; it’s a great way to convince customers.